grislyeye/grislyeye.com/content/blog/shiftless-horror/shiftless-horror.md

 <aside>

-You might note that _Tinker Tailor Soldier Spy_ and _James Bond_ aren't strictly science fiction.
-I won't do a deep dive into what is and isn't science fiction, except to note that there is some crossover with spy fiction and science fiction, especially when it comes to _James Bond_.
+You might note that _Tinker Tailor Soldier Spy_ and _James Bond_ aren't strictly sci-fi.
+I won't do a deep dive into what is and isn't science fiction, except to note that there is some crossover with spy fiction.

 </aside>